Canadian Astronomy Data Centre

 - CANFAR.
-Established through a partnership between the University of British Columbia, the University of Victoria and NRC, CANFAR adapts existing Canadian scientific computing facilities to make virtual collaborations more productive for university astronomers.
-Driving a move of all CADC data centre hardware assets to the national infrastructure for Advanced Computing support by Compute Canada, CANFAR presents a shift towards a cloud ecoystem for data intensive astronomy.
+Established through a partnership between the University of British Columbia, the University of Victoria and the NRC, CANFAR adapts existing Canadian scientific computing facilities to make virtual collaborations more productive for university astronomers.
+Driving a move of all CADC data centre hardware assets to the national infrastructure for advanced computing supported by Compute Canada, CANFAR presents a shift towards a cloud ecoystem for data intensive astronomy.

 Report a problem or mistake on this page

 - Date modified: